 Your best option is a recliner.
-That’s what I had because I was able to push myself up to the stage where I could put my arms out and not try to help, and have someone pull me up.
+That’s what I had because I was able to push myself up to the stage where I could put my arms out, not try to help, and have someone pull me up.

 Andrea came in and said that we got the news we wanted, that the stage was 1C.
-However, I had thrown them for a loop because I had a focused group of endometrial cancer which they didn’t see coming.
-So instead of having four rounds of chemo, I would definitely need the six rounds to combat that.
+However, I had thrown them for a loop because I had a focused group of endometrial cancer, which they didn’t see coming.
+Instead of having four rounds of chemo, I would definitely need the six rounds to combat that.

 She also said I needed to do genetic testing because she needed to make sure I didn’t have Lynch syndrome.
 It’s pretty common for someone with Lynch syndrome to have both cancers at the same time.
 I did not have it.